 The carillon of Saint Joseph’s Oratory of Mount Royal is an instrument comprising 56 bronze bells.
-From sacred hymns to folk tunes, from ancient melodies to the contemporary repertoire, the bronze voices fill the air in all seasons.
+Under the masterful touch of the Titular carillonist, Andrée-Anne Doane and her guest artists, from sacred hymns to folk tunes, from ancient melodies to the contemporary repertoire, the bronze voices fill the air in all seasons.
 Many times a week, its music quietly invades the mountain, never ceasing to thrill passers-by.

 The Paccard Bellfoundry of Annecy-le-Vieux in France originally casted the bells for Paris’ Eiffel Tour, but they were never installed there.
 In 1954, the carillon was loaned to the Oratory for its 50th anniversary.
 Generous pilgrims later purchased the bells and donated them as a gift to the sanctuary.
 Although campanological art dates back to the 16 th century, there are only eleven carillons throughout Canada, and the only one in the province of Quebec can be found at Saint Joseph’s Oratory.